 Honors College Experience

 Overall GPA and course completion are monitored each semester.
-Honors College students who drop below a 3.3 overall GPA will be suspended unless raising their overall GPA to at least a 3.3 is feasible.
-Students who remain in the Honors College below a 3.3 overall GPA are not considered to be in good standing.
+Honors College students who drop below a 3.3 overall GPA will be put on probation.
+Failure to earn a 3.3 GPA the following semester will result in suspension from the Honors College.
 Suspended students may be reinstated by contacting the Honors College after their overall GPA increases to at least a 3.3.

 Honors College students must complete Honors coursework at a proportional rate to overall degree completion relative to time of admission.
 Students whose rate of completing Honors coursework falls significantly behind their rate of overall degree completion will be temporarily suspended pending an approved plan to finish Honors coursework.

 All Honors requirements are subject to change, and exceptions to the requirements for special circumstances exist. *For more information and up-to-date requirements, visit honors.ua.edu.

 University Honors (UH) courses are the foundation of the Honors experience and often can be used to satisfy general education requirements.
 Most UH classes are limited in enrollment to a maximum of 15 students and few have prerequisites.
 Professors in UH courses stress the development of critical, analytical, and interpretive skills.